 Utilize Pre-K Finder and browse through the Pre-K Directory, which lists all of the UPK programs by district (with a handy map) and provides key information for each program such as location, hours, if early drop-off or late pick-up are available, if foreign language support is offered, if they are partially or fully accessible, and if some or all students who applied last year received seats.
 To get more information, contact the school directly, and look at their School Quality Snapshot from the previous year (you can see Worldtots’ snapshot from 2017-2018 here).

 You’ll see from Worldtots’ listings below, all students who applied to our 6th Avenue (District 15) school last year received seats.
 Only some lucky lottery applicants received seats at our 8th Avenue (District 20) school, which offers Chinese language support and extended hours in the morning and afternoon.
-Most of the 8th Avenue UPK seats were filled with students from our 3’s program and summer camp.
+Most of the 8th Avenue UPK seats were filled with students from our 3’s program.

 Don’t forget, Charter School applications are separate and you apply directly to each school.
 There are none in District 20, so you’ll have to travel, and applications are lottery.
 Some do have Pre-K, however.
 Learn more about Charter School options here.

-APPLY HERE!! (applications will open in early February and close March 15).
+APPLY HERE!! (applications will open on February 4 and close March 15).

 Please note: You must contact each program directly when applying to half-day and 5-hour NYCEEC pre-K programs, charter school, or Dual Language Pre-K programs.